yAya-yns/Sit-up/README.md

 For download of dependencies, refer to https://github.com/satyaborg/pose-estimation-detection;

 ### Step2:
-Add sit-up.py and sit_analysis.py to the folder "tf-pose-estimation"(For mac users)/"pose-estimation-detection"(for windows users) which should be downloaded after step 1;
+Move sit-up.py and sit_analysis.py to the folder "tf-pose-estimation"(For mac users)/"pose-estimation-detection"(for windows users) which should be downloaded after step 1;

 ### Step3:
-Simple test! run with webcamera: (for mac users): ```python sit-up.py --os=macos --direction=front``` or
+Simple test! go to the subfolder just created and run with webcamera: (for mac users): ```python sit-up.py --os=macos --direction=front``` or

 (for windows users): ```python sit-up.py --os=windows --direction=front```